 Findings Response IV-C-011 First Aid Kits First aid kits are available in areas of the facility as designated by the responsible health care authority and shall be immediately accessible to housing units.
-Visual Inspection: location of first aid kits within the facility Compliant- first aid kits available on each floor of the jail.
-IV-C-012 Access to Sick Call (MANDATORY) There is a process for all offenders to initiate requests for health services on a daily basis.
-Written policy, procedure and practice require that sick call is conducted by a physician and/or other qualified health care personnel who are licensed, registered or certified as appropriate to their respective professional discipline and who practice only as authorized by their license, registration or certification.
-Sick call shall be available to all offenders as follows: Facilities with fewer than 100 offenders - 1 time per week; Facilities with 100 to 300 offenders - 3 times per week; Facilities with more than 300 offenders - 4 times per week.
-If an offender's custody status precludes attendance at sick call, then arrangements shall be made to provide such services in the place of the offender's detention.
-Visual Inspection: written policy and procedure Compliant- Nurses are available 24 hours per day.
+Visual Inspection: location of first aid kits within the facility Compliant There is a process for all offenders to initiate requests for health services on a daily basis.
+Written policy, procedure and practice require that sick call is conducted by a physician and/or other qualified health care personnel who are licensed, registered or certified as appropriate to Compliant-Sick call forms are available in all dorm areas.
+Once completed they are placed in the sick call box and health care staff is the only ones who retrieve them.
+The requests are triaged and scheduled for visits.
 IV-C-013 Infirmary Care If infirmary care is provided onsite, it complies with applicable state regulations and local licensing requirements.
 Provisions include 24-hour emergency on-call consultation with a physician, dentist and behavioral health professional.
 Written policy, procedure and practice provide that any offender who is identified as requiring a medical, dental, or behavioral health need for which care is not readily available from the local facility shall be immediately transferred to DPS&C. It is particularly important that smaller facilities recognize the commitment of the DPS&C to accept into their custody any DPS&C offender whose condition is problematic.
-Visual Inspection: admission or inpatient records, staffing schedule, completed form C-05 Outside medical facilities are used if further medical attention is needed.
+Visual Inspection: admission or inpatient records, staffing schedule, completed form C-05-004-B medical staff determines the health issues to be an emergency, offenders are transported to the local hospital.
 IV-C-013-1 Medical Releases (Medical Parole, Medical Treatment Furlough, Compassionate Release) Any offender sentenced to DPS&C custody that meets the medical criteria to be released on Medical Parole, Medical Treatment Furlough or Compassionate Release may be considered after submission of the required documentation in accordance with the corresponding Department Regulation to the DPS&C's Chief Nursing Officer via email to HQ-Medical-MentalHealthTransfers@la.gov or by fax to 225-342-1329.
-Compliant- There have been no medical or compassionate releases from the facility, however there is a policy in Visual Inspection: health records, documentation of approval of DPS&C's Chief Nursing Officer
+Visual Inspection: health records, documentation of approval of DPS&C's Chief Nursing Officer -